 Before going for any replacement or repair procedure, you have to make sure to shut off the water valve by turning it clockwise until it is secure.
 Locate the shutoff valve underneath the basin or sink.
 Shut off the main water supply of the house.
 Do this instead if the shutoff valve is not available in the fixture set.

 To make the system completely inactive, open the faucet.
 It will discharge the remaining water in the pipes and relieve the pressure.
 Now, when the tube is clear, you can effortlessly perform any repairing or replacement procedure.

-2. Remove the faucet handle.
+2. Remove the Faucet Handle.

 To remove the faucet handle, you have to take off the cover that you can find on top of the handle.
 For this purpose, use any flatbed tool such as a small flat screwdriver.
 It will help you pry off the cover easily.
 After removing the lid, you will see the handle screw.
-This screw secures the handle connecter and the thrust washer with the handle.
+This screw secures the handle connector and the thrust washer with the handle.
 Therefore, when you unscrew it, you will be able to pull out the handle.

 3. Remove the Retainer Nut